syakirzulkefli/Java-Notes/PART 1/1 - Getting Started/3_Your_First_Java_Program.md

 60. Now this package statement is terminated by semicolon.

-61. So in Java, wherever we have a statement, we should terminate that statement with a semicolon.
+61. So in Java, wherever we have a statement, we should terminate that statement with a semicolon `;`.

 62. This is exactly like C sharp or C++.